Particle Acceleration by Magnetic Reconnection: Analytical model for first order Fermi particle acceleration within magnetic reconnection sites

-In the case of laminar reconnection sites (i.e., with no turbulence), as in a Sweet-Parker model for reconnection (and as assumed above; also see Section 3.4), the scales can be much smaller compared to shock structures.
+In the case of laminar reconnection sites (i.e., with no turbulence), as in a Sweet-Parker model for reconnection (or as in the model above; see also Section 3.4), the scales can be much smaller compared to shock structures.
 This will lead to lower maximum energies (the dominant limiting loss process being diffusion out of the sides of the reconnection region).
 This means that the models developed above apply only if the particle diffusion length scale in the inflow is small compared to its lateral extent.
 Thus they may only apply in a restricted energy range which should be contrasted with the case of shock acceleration where the scale separation is, in general, much larger.
-However, when turbulence is present within the reconnection site, this will make the reconnection volume much larger \cite{lazarian99, kowal09, kowal11, kowal12} and therefore, this process can be competitive to shock acceleration, as we will see below.
+Nevertheless, when turbulence is present within the reconnection site, this will make the reconnection volume much larger \cite{lazarian99, kowal09, kowal11, kowal12} and therefore, this process can be competitive to shock acceleration, as we will see below.